Large deviations for systems with non-uniform structure: Applications

 \subsubsection{Specification properties}

-Condition \ref{A.spec} is immediate because $\GGG$ has $(0)$-specification.
+It is immediate that $\GGG$ has the free concatenation property, and thus Condition \ref{A.spec} is satisfied.
 Condition \ref{I} holds because a word in $\GGG^M$ has the form $0^n10^{n_1}10^{n_2}1\cdots 10^{n_k}10^m$, where $n_i\in S$ for all $1\le i\le k$, and $n,m \leq M$.
 Thus, any word in $\GGG^M$ can be extended to a word in $\GGG$ by adding a uniformly bounded number of symbols at each end (the number of symbols to be added depends on $M$, but not on the length of the word), and this implies that $\GGG^M$ has the (W)-specification property.